markandgo/LOVEly-tiles/readme.txt

 	setViewport sets the viewport **IN ISOMETRIC WORLD**, e.g. setViewport(0,0,2,2) draws sprite batches found in the 4 unit area
 	The draw origin is located at the top corner of tile (1,1)

+layer.lua
+	A generic drawing layer manager.
+It can sort,move,merge,or hide layers.